Anxiety Treatment

 There are many causes of anxiety, and they aren't always easy to detect without the help of a trained professional.
 In some cases, people are genetically predisposed to anxiety because it runs in the family.
 In other cases, there are underlying mental health challenges like ADHD, OCD, or trauma.

-Oftentimes, people are more likely to struggle with anxiety if their home life is turbulent or they work in a toxic or stressful environment.
-Living with someone who’s narcissistic or addicted to substance can also increase your chances of developing anxiety.
+Oftentimes, people are more likely to struggle with anxiety if their home life is turbulent or they work in a toxic or stressful environment, like some Portland professionals working in high-stress environments downtown or in the Lloyd District.
+Living with someone who's narcissistic or addicted to substances can also increase your chances of developing anxiety.
+This is particularly relevant given that 21.9% of Oregonians had a substance use disorder in 2021-2022, significantly higher than the national average of 17%.

-On your own, it isn’t always easy to figure out which factors are responsible for anxiety and which aren’t.
-As a mental health therapist and psychiatrist with decades of experience treating anxiety, I am confident that I can help you get to the bottom of your symptoms and begin the journey toward healing and relief.
+On your own, it isn't always easy to figure out which factors are responsible for anxiety and which aren't.
+As a mental health therapist and psychiatrist with decades of experience treating anxiety, including experience as a first responder during 9/11, I am confident that I can help you get to the bottom of your symptoms and begin the journey toward healing and relief.

 Comprehensive Anxiety Treatment Can Help You Relieve Your Stress And Improve Your Confidence

-Living with anxiety is grueling, painful, and limiting, but the good news is that it’s highly treatable.
-By drawing from a mix of medication management and insight-oriented therapy, I am able to help people find relief from social anxiety, panic disorders, phobias, and any other form of anxiety that’s holding them back in life.
+Living with anxiety is grueling, painful, and limiting, but the good news is that it's highly treatable.
+With my experience in pharmacology and my specialized training in insight-oriented and psychoanalytic psychotherapy, I am able to help people find relief from social anxiety, panic disorders, phobias, and any other form of anxiety that's holding them back in life.

 In the beginning, we will meet roughly twice a week so that we have adequate time to address the roots of your anxiety and manage your anti-anxiety medications.
 As treatment continues, it's possible to meet on a weekly, biweekly, or monthly basis depending on your progress.